Aempyre/lake-missoula/README.md

       is absent, and if the range value is present but not a number then it will
       return:  "Input must be a number, or absent for default."

       For example:

       https://us-central1-sage-yeti-217606.cloudfunctions.net/fizzBuzz?max_range=33

       returns:

       0, 1, 2, Fizz, 4, Buzz, Fizz, 7, 8, Fizz, Buzz, 11, Fizz, 13, 14, FizzBuzz, 16,
       17, Fizz, 19, Buzz, Fizz, 22, 23, Fizz, Buzz, 26, Fizz, 28, 29, FizzBuzz, 31, 32.

   2. A client packaged in a Docker container that will:
-      a) Accept ENV override params for:
+      *  Accept ENV override params for:
-         i.
-The FUNCTION_URL -- this is required. ii.
-MAX_RANGE        -- this is optional.  note:  The client specification calls for defaulting this to 100, the server does that as well, this seems redundant and should be discussed.
+         -  The FUNCTION_URL -- this is required.
+         -  MAX_RANGE        -- this is optional.  note:  The client specification calls for defaulting this to 100, the server does that as well, this seems redundant and should be discussed.

 ### Installation and Setup: